 The colour wheel is a great resource for developing colour themes.
 If you look at a basic colour wheel you can create an analogous, complementary or monochromatic colour scheme.
 An analogous scheme is where you select three or more hues that are positioned next to each other on the colour wheel.
 A complementary colour scheme involves selecting any two hues positioned exactly opposite each other on the basic colour wheel.
 A monochromatic scheme is when you select a single hue and use all the shades, tones and tints in that hue.
 If it’s too difficult to compile manually then there are a myriad of online tools to help you come up with a colour palette.
 One is the Adobe Color CC that helps you find colours that work together beautifully.
 They also have a host of themes created by members to choose from.

 Both graphic designers and fashion designers use the Pantone colour system.
-For graphic designers, the pantone colours are widely used in order to ensure accuracy of colour.
-If you want to know what colours are in trend, Pantone also release a seasonal fashion report.
-Sometimes, in this digital world it’s nice to pull out the trusty Pantone Swatch Guide and flick through the myriad of colours!
+For graphic designers, the Pantone colours are widely used in order to ensure the accuracy of colour.
+If you want to know what colours are in trend, Pantone also releases a seasonal fashion report.
+Sometimes, in this digital world, it’s nice to pull out the trusty Pantone Swatch Guide and flick through the myriad of colours!

 As you can see there is no shortage of places to source ideas from for your latest design project.
 How about you?
 How do you use colour in your design and from where do you source your colour inspiration?